hemsmalli5/test/README.md

 # Movie Ratings and Genres

-Perform analysis on top customer preffered genres based on ratings.
+Perform analysis on movie ratings and thier genres.

 Communication Tools: Slack, Zoom Meetings

-Collaboration: Google Drive/Colab, Github,
+Collaboration: Google Drive/Colab, Github

 ## Reason for Project

-COVID situations and mandatory stay at home requirements exponentially put high demand on streaming platforms.
-If there is a way to predict past movie ratings and genre trends over a period of duration, it could be one of the good sources to provide user-based recommendations relevant to years on streaming platforms.
+With the current impact of COVID-19 and sheltering in place requirements, movie streaming platforms have experienced an exponential increase in usage.
+If there is a way to predict movie popularity and genre trends, it could allow movie steaming platforms to select potentially more popular movies and increase their viewer counts even more.

 ## Project Plan/Expectations

-The source data has lot of potential with various features.
-The data comprises movie titles, imdb ids, rating, genres, release years.
-Through this project we plan to focus on following business predictions/questions:
+The source data has a lot of potential with various features.
+The data is comprised of movie titles, imdb ids, rating, genres, release years.
+Through this project we plan to focus on the following business predictions/questions:

 1. Predict popular movie genres within certain release period and intricate genres relationships based on release years.
 2. Predict if movie runtime affects ratings (analysis discrepancies on votes